Marco-Passa/3D-CNN/README.md

 **3D-CNN**\
-Denosing, segmentation and classification of brain MRI with deep learnig technique\
+Denosing, segmentation and classification of brain MRI with deep learnig technique.

 **The roject contains:**\
 -Pre-process: data augmentation and cropping;\